Chandrashekharwagh/spring-boot-example/README.md

 * PUT `/api/resource/{id}` - Update a specific resource
 * DELETE `/api/resource/{id}` - Delete a specific resource

-## Contributing to My Spring Boot Project

-To contribute to the project, follow these steps:

-1. Fork this repository.
-2. Create a branch: `git checkout -b <branch_name>`.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin <spring-boot-example>/<location>`
-5. Create the pull request.

-Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Contributors

 Thanks to the following people who have contributed to this project:

 * [@Chandrashekharwagh](https://github.com/Chandrashekharwagh) 📖

-## Contact

-If you want to contact me, you can reach me at `<your_email@example.com>`.

-## License

-This project uses the following license: [License Name](<link_to_license>).